 Our drugs are based on several patents, patent applications, provisional patent applications, and other proprietary intellectual property held by TheraCour Pharma, Inc. ("TheraCour"), to which we have broad, exclusive licenses.
 The first license agreement we executed with TheraCour on September 1, 2005 ("Exclusive License Agreement"), gave us an exclusive, worldwide license for the treatment of the following human viral diseases: Human Immunodeficiency Virus (HIV/AIDS), Hepatitis B Virus (HBV), Hepatitis C Virus (HCV), Herpes Simplex Virus (HSV), Influenza and Asian Bird Flu Virus.
 On February 15, 2010, the Company executed an Additional License Agreement with TheraCour.
 Pursuant to the Additional License Agreement, the Company was granted exclusive licenses for technologies, developed by TheraCour, for the development of drug candidates for the treatment of Dengue viruses, Ebola/Marburg viruses, Japanese Encephalitis, viruses causing viral Conjunctivitis (a disease of the eye) and Ocular Herpes.
 In addition, on November 1, 2019, the Company entered into a world-wide, exclusive, sub-licensable, license ("VZV License Agreement") to use, promote, offer for sale, import, export, sell and distribute drugs that treat VZV infections, using TheraCour's proprietary as well as patented technology and intellectual property.
 The discovery of ligands and polymer materials as well as formulations, the chemistry and chemical characterization, as well as process development and related work will be performed by TheraCour under the same compensation terms as prior agreements between the parties, with no duplication of costs allowed.
 Upon commercialization, NanoViricides will pay 15% of net sales to TheraCour, as defined in the agreement.
-The Company was not required to make any upfront payments to TheraCour and agreed to the following milestone payments to TheraCour; the issuance of 75,000 shares of the Company's Series A Convertible Preferred Stock upon the grant of an IND Application; \$1,500,000 in cash upon completion of Phase I Clinical Trials; \$2,500,000 in cash upon completion of Phase II clinical trials; and \$5,000,000 in cash upon completion of Phase III clinical trials.
+The Company was not required to make any upfront payments to TheraCour and agreed to the following milestone payments to TheraCour; the issuance of 75,000 shares of the Company's Series A Convertible Preferred Stock upon the grant of an IND Application; \$1,500,000 in cash upon completion of Phase I Clinical Trials; \$2,500,000 in cash upon completion of Phase II clinical trials.
 The Company has requested TheraCour for a license in the field of coronaviruses.
 A Memorandum of Understanding ("MOU") towards licensing this field has been agreed to and executed on June 8, 2020.
+The MOU was extended until June 15, 2021 with a First Amendment on April 21, 2021, which amendment was given effect as of August 31, 2020.
+The amendment clarifies that the rights to milestone payments will remain effective even if the final agreement is signed after meeting a milestone.

-The MOU provides a limited license to the Company for the entire application of human coronavirus infections, while the full license is being perfected.
-The Company is in the process of appointing a third party consulting firm for independent evaluation of this market space.
-The terms of the COVID License Agreement, shall, except as otherwise specified in the MOU, be generally consistent with the VZV License Agreement dated November 1, 2019, and shall include consistent milestone payments, royalties and sublicense and income derived from grants and contracts.
+The MOU provides a limited license to the Company for the entire application of human coronavirus infections (the "COVID License Agreement"), while the full license is being perfected.
+In furtherance of the COVID License Agreement, the Company has appointed a third party consulting firm for independent evaluation of this market space.
+The terms of the COVID License Agreement, except as otherwise specified in the MOU, is expected to be generally consistent with the terms of the VZV License Agreement dated November 1, 2019, and shall include consistent milestone payments, royalties and sublicense and income derived from grants and contracts.